Houston man charged in firearms offence in Smithers hotel - Smithers Interior News

-The Smithers RCMP were called at 12:39 a.m., to a report of suspicious circumstances at a hotel on Highway 16.
+The Smithers RCMP were called at 12:39 a.m., with a report of suspicious circumstances at a hotel on Highway 16.

 Out of an abundance of caution, adjoining rooms were evacuated and police closed off the area.

-A woman eventually exited the room and, although she appeared to be physically uninjured, she was taken to a local area hospital for any medical treatment she might require.
+A woman eventually exited the room and, although she appeared to be physically uninjured, she was taken to the Bulkley Valley District hospital for any medical treatment she might require.

 A short while later, a man exited through a window and attempted to flee, but was quickly taken into custody.

-The man was also taken to a local area hospital to be assessed for any injury he may have sustained while climbing out of the window.
+The man was also taken to the hospital to be assessed for any injury he may have sustained while climbing out of the window.

-“The evacuation of hotel guests, although for their safety, caused significant disruption,” said Staff Sergeant Mark Smaill, of the Smithers RCMP.
+“The evacuation of hotel guests, although for their safety, caused significant disruption,” said Staff Sgt.
+Mark Smaill of the Smithers RCMP.

 “Fortunately, the situation was quickly, and safely, resolved allowing evacuated guests to return to their rooms.”